tetsu/animal-classifier/README.md

     pip install pillow
     ```

+1. Add Scikit-Learn module to your Python environment by typing following command in terminal.

+    ```
+    pip install sklearn
+    ```

 1. Go to your working folder, and clone this repository by typing following command in terminal.

     ```